opsd-io/contribution/README.md

-# contribution
+# Contributing

-How to contribute to OPSd project.
+First, we are glad you are interested in contributing to our projects.
+Below you will find the information you need to get started.